GSA-TTS/FAC/backend/dissemination/data-model/fac.md

     condition_or_deficiency_major_program /' SK - from Data key file - Indicate whether any reportable condition/signficant deficiency was disclosed as a material weakness for a major program in the Schedule of Findings and Questioned Costs '/

     is_current_or_former_findings        /'22 CYFINDINGS '/ /' SK - This is a boolean field '/
-    hist_ein_subcode /' SK - EINSUBCODE is no longer in use.
+    ' hist_ein_subcode /' SK - EINSUBCODE is no longer in use.
 Added hist_ '/
     entity_type /' SK - from Data key file - Self reported type of entity '/

     number_months /' SK - from Data key file - Number of Months Covered by the 'Other' Audit Period'/ is_prior_year_schedule /' SK -  from Data key file -Indicate whether or not current year findings or prior year findings affecting direct funds were reported.
 This is a boolean field.
+Added is_ .
-Added is_ '/ hist_questioned_costs /' SK -  from Data key file - Not used since 2013.
-Added hist_ '/ hist_report_required  /' SK -  from Data key file - Not used since 2008.
+    JM: the column name does not sound right - what is a schedule?'/ ' hist_questioned_costs /' SK -  from Data key file - Not used since 2013.
+Added hist_ '/ ' hist_report_required  /' SK -  from Data key file - Not used since 2008.
 Added hist_ '/

     is_material_weakness_major_program /' SK - Not used since 2013.
 Is this hist_ ?'/
     is_sd_material_weakness /' SK - from 1146 spreadsheet - Whether or not the audit disclosed any reportable condition/significant deficiency as a material weakness on financial statements.
 Its a Y/N field.
 It gets disseminated in the GEN file as MATERIALWEAKNESS'/